AndreasA/backup-database-bundle/README.md

 ## Command

-The bundle provides the Symfony command `andreasa:backup:database`.
+The bundle provides the Symfony command `andreas-a:backup:database`.
 It uses the configuration above to create a database backup and can e.g. be used during deployments.